 This is the most cost effective way to create a sensible investment portfolio.
 Investors will require a working knowledge of the individual assets, asset allocation and the risk levels of their investment portfolio.
 You will need to be comfortable doing your own buying and re-balancing of the stock and bond funds.
-The creation and managing of an ETF portfolio is quite simple, but it’s important that you have a working knowledge of stocks and bonds and the associated risks and return potential.
+The creation and managing of ETF Model Portfolios is quite simple, but it’s important that you have a working knowledge of stocks and bonds and the associated risks and return potential.

 Getting your investment knowledge up to the required level is more than ‘worth it’.
 But if managing your own portfolio is not for you, see the Robo Advisor and Funds section on this site.
 You can also explore the all in one fund, One Ticket Solutions from Vanguard, iShares and BMO.
 These funds are completely diversified and rebalanced.
 The annual fees are in the range of .20%.
 Here’s some help on how to select the ‘right fund’.